LoganRan625/add_bash_template/README.md

+# Contents
+  1. mksh
+  2. add_bash_templates
+  3. BEFORE RUNNING
+  4. WHAT DOES add_bash_templates DO\?
+  5. USAGE

 # mksh
-create a file, name, give permissions and add header (name, date, type, time, copyright, ...) mksh will execute add_bash_templates so you can add the templates you wish to use.
+running mksh will create a file, name, give permissions and add header (name, date, type, time, copyright, ...) mksh will execute add_bash_templates so you can add the templates you wish to use.

   EXAMPLE FILE: